 This training is an introduction to trauma and it's impact on our brains, bodies and behaviour!
-Watch our video below to see what it entails or read further to understand learning outcomes and why understanding Trauma and Adverse Childhood Experiences is important for everyone, specifically, those who work for, or care for young children.
+Watch our video below to see what this course entails.
+Read further to understand why understanding Trauma and Adverse Childhood Experiences is important for everyone, specifically, those who work with, or care for young children.

 Learning Outcomes - What We Hope to Achieve

 - Increase knowledge and understanding of Trauma and Adverse Childhood Experiences (ACES)

 - Increase understanding of how Trauma and ACES impact on engagement and behaviour

 - Integrate theory on Trauma and ACES into practice (practical strategies)

 - Understand the impact of secondary trauma and the significance of self-care

 Why is Learning about Trauma Important for Everyone?

 Childhood Trauma has been named our nation's single most important public health challenge.
 If we know how trauma and toxic stress affects a persons overall development, health, well-being and behaviour, we are able to offer approaches, strategies and learning opportunities that meet their needs.